 About

-The character 祆 is a phono-semantic compound, combining the semantic radical 示 (shì), which relates to altars or religious rites, with the phonetic component 天 (tiān), meaning sky or heaven.
-It was created to represent the supreme deity of Zoroastrianism, a religion introduced to China from Persia, and by extension also refers to the religion itself.
-The use of 天 reflects the faith's focus on a heavenly supreme being, setting it apart from native traditions associated with 示, and the character is chiefly found in historical and religious texts concerning this belief system.
+祆 is a phono-semantic compound combining the semantic radical 礻 (示, relating to altars, spirits, or religious ceremonies) with the phonetic component 天 (sky, heaven).
+It was coined for the supreme deity of Zoroastrianism, a Persian religion introduced to China, and later came to denote the religion itself, Zoroastrianism or Mazdaism.
+The use of 天 reflects the worship of a heavenly entity, setting it apart from native practices linked to the altar radical.
+The character is rare outside historical and religious texts on this faith.

 Etymology Hide